-Interview from the summer Edition of Alt A Review we caught up with the Director/Novelist on a hot summers day in Brixton.
+This interview appeared in the summer Edition of Alt A Review, we caught up with the Director/Novelist on a hot summers day in London.
+Sipping black coffee in cafe that gave us a birds eye view of the of streets of Brixton, it was only fitting to start at………

 I studied drama.
 I did a degree in Dramatic Art and in Nigeria before you go to university you have to sit an exam, I think the highest score was 300, it is called the JAMB (The Joint Admissions and Matriculations Board, a Nigerian entrance examination board for tertiary-level institution).
 Dependent on how high you score you can study Law, you can study Drama, Literature or you can study whatever.
 I scored about 280 which was high, Law was seriously in demand, but I did not want to study Law what I really wanted to study was Literature, but I was about 16 at this point and I was reading a lot and I was looking for a course that was not as demanding as literature.
 Someone said do drama it is a lot of play acting so I kind of opted for Drama, not because I wanted to be a dramatist.
 I had not been to a theatre at this point.
 I had been to the cinema and had watched lots of Hollywood movies and had seen lots of Kung Fu movies.
 There was not a theatre in the town that I was born but I Had read lots of plays, all Wole Soyinka’s plays.
 I thought that doing Drama I would not have had to do that much.
 But it turned out that when doing the Drama Course, you also had to do the courses from literature, so I ended up reading a lot of literature.
 I think if you want to be a writer any university degree is good enough.
 But I quickly fell in love with the course and I wrote my first play Rain which won an award here in London.
 The play got a reading in Scarborough at the Stephen Joseph Theatre.
 My flight here to London was paid for by the British Council.
 I arrived in London and I stayed with the family behind the competition in Muswell Hill for a week.
 Because of that play winning it brought me to the attention of certain people, by this time I had already written the manuscript for my first novel and that was published.
 So, I came to London for a reading and ended up being here 30 years later.
 But essentially my first novel (The Man Who Came in from the Back of Beyond, 1991) was published, and it came to the attention of the Royal Court Theatre who phoned me in 1991 saying that they had read my novel and they would like me to write a play for them, they also knew about Rain.
 Even though my degree was in theatre most of my teachers where academics, they knew the theory well, but they were not playwrights or dramatist.
 It was at the Royal Court that I got a new kind of training, they invited me to be on the writer committee and the meetings would be weekly, to discuss submissions and commissions.
 So, every week I would read dozens of plays by some of the best, as the Royal Court was the best theatre for new writing.
 So, for two years I was there, reading all these plays and watching some of the best theatre directors in this country direct.
 I was very young, and it was this big adventure.
 I was learning by osmosis, I was not interested in directing at the time and it was not until 1992/93 I wrote a screenplay and I wrote that screenplay to be honest because I had been invited with several other playwrights to attend a workshop for playwrights who were interested in writing for TV.
 I was not interested in writing for TV, the big draw for me was we got paid £500 (laughter) that is why I went.